UVADS/cs5012/CS5012_syllabus_summer2022.md

 **Homework assignments**
 - Should be your own work.
 You may collaborate on ideas.
 - Late Homework Assignments: 10% of the total grade will be deducted per day, where the day means 11:59 p.m. cutoff.
 After five days late, it will be marked as 0 points.
+- **MAKE SURE TO SUBMIT THE CORRECT FILE.
+Incorrect files are subject to the Late HW Policy.**

 **In-class Activities (ICA)**
 - In-class activities aim to enhance your understanding of presented concepts while working in groups, so it’s important to attend the live session each week; ICAs will be completed in Zoom breakout rooms.
 - ICAs will not be collected after the due date.
+- **MAKE SURE TO SUBMIT THE CORRECT FILE**

 #### Final Letter Grade